VMK11/Predict_Customer_Churn_with_Clean_Code/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+- Project **Predict Customer Churn** is part of Udacity's ML DevOps Engineer Nanodegree Program

 ## Project Description

-The goal of this project is to turn a POC(Proof Of Concept) project into a Production Ready Project by leveraging all good practices from Udacity MLOPs Chapter 1 such as:
+This project aims to transform a Proof of Concept (POC) into a production-ready application, implementing best practices covered in Udacity's MLOps Chapter 1.
+These practices include:
-- Code refactoring
+- Code Refactoring
-- Comments, DocString, etc
+- Commenting and DocString
 - Modularity
-- Testing
+- Testing Procedures
-- Logging
+- Log Management
-- AutoPEP8 and Pylint
+- Adherence to AutoPEP8 and Pylint standards

-The base project were provided by Udacity and it predicts, for bank customers, the customer churn.
+The initial project, provided by Udacity, predicts customer churn for bank clients.

+Workflow:
-The project follows the below workflow:
+The project progresses through the following stages:

-- EDA: Explore and Analyze the dataset
+- EDA (Exploratory Data Analysis): Initial data exploration and analysis
-- FEATURE-ENGINEERING: Adapt the dataset for training
+- Feature Engineering: Dataset transformation for model training
-- TRAINING: Train ML Model.
-In our case, we train two classification models from sklearn library (A Random Forest and a Logistic Regression)
+- Model Training: Training of two sklearn classification models (Random Forest and Logistic Regression)
-- POST-TRAINING: To understand what influence our models, we using SHAP library to post analyze the features.
-It allows to identify the features with higher impact on predictions.
+- Post-Training Analysis: Utilization of the SHAP library to understand feature impact
-- STORAGE: Save best models and associated metrics for tracking and reusage for other inferences.
+- Data Storage: Saving the best-performing models and related metrics

-## Files and data description
+## Project Structure

-The project is organized as follows:
+The project is organized into the following folders and files:
 - PROJECT_FOLDER
     - data
         - bank_data.csv                   --> csv dataset